victoriabuilds/python_100-200-number-problem/README.md

 Problem: Number 100...200

-Write a program that reads input data from the console - an integer and checks if it is below 100, between 100 and 200 or over 200.
-Print the appropriate messages as per the examples below.
+I have written a program that reads input data from the console - an integer and checks if it is below 100, between 100 and 200 or over 200.
+It prints the appropriate messages as per the examples below.